yhnbgf/loops-and-graphs/README.md

 Struggled with pandas kept on using scientific notation (e) for output.
 Very annoying, but managed to fix it with very cool and complicated formatting!!!!

+*HOW TO VIEW CSV FILE*
+Press Math AA.csv
+find the view raw button